amit7321/Spring-Boot-Microservices/README.md

 # Spring-Boot-Microservices
-A spring boot microservices project for personal learning
+A spring boot-microservices project for self-learning